 Although this role can require an associate’s or bachelor’s degree in construction, one might be able to obtain it without it if he or she has sufficient experience and has completed relevant programs/courses.
 Sometimes, companies may provide on-the-job training where you’ll be supervised by an experienced manager.

-The construction manager’s salary spans from about $113,000 to nearly $150,000, with an average of around $131,000.
-The job outlook is 5% from 2022 to 2032, which is much faster compared to other occupations.
+A construction manager’s median annual salary is $106,980, with top earners exceeding $150,000.
+The job outlook is 9% from 2024 to 2034, which is much faster than average compared to other occupations.

 #5.
 Elevator Installer